Gigi2303/what-happens-when/README.rst

     Target MAC: interface:mac:address:here
     Target IP: interface.ip.goes.here

+Dynamic ARP Inspection (DAI) on Switches:
+In enterprise networks, particularly those with sensitive data or strict security requirements, switches may implement a feature called Dynamic ARP Inspection (DAI).
+DAI is a security feature that validates ARP packets before forwarding them.
+It helps prevent ARP spoofing attacks by comparing the ARP packets against a trusted database of MAC-to-IP address bindings.

+When DAI is enabled, the switch dynamically builds a table associating IP addresses with MAC addresses by inspecting ARP packets passing through.
+When an ARP request is received, the switch verifies that the sender's IP-to-MAC mapping matches the information stored in its ARP inspection table.
+If the information is consistent, the ARP request is allowed to pass through.
+However, if the information doesn't match or if the ARP packet is deemed malicious, the switch can take action, such as dropping the packet or logging the event.

+DAI adds an additional layer of security to the ARP process, helping to mitigate various ARP-based attacks and enhancing network security posture.

 Now that the network library has the IP address of either our DNS server or the default gateway it can resume its DNS process: